BenjaminXiang/RadX/README.md

 ## Preview results

-- Radix sort in RTX 2070 now is (up to 8x) faster than optimized parallel CPU sorting (Intel Core i7-8700K)
+- In average can sort 600 million uint32_t elements per second (tested with RTX 2070)
-- Performance tested in Windows 10 Build 18317 (Insiders) and Visual Studio 2017
+- Performance tested in Windows 10 (Insiders) and Visual Studio 2017
 - Can be built by GCC-8 in Linux systems (tested in Ubuntu 18.10)

 ## Materials